mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 You are advised not to enable TLS 1.0 as the protocol is considered insecure.

-If you have already installed your cluster and would like to change this in-place, you can go through an [upgrade][3] with the `adminrouter_tls_1_0_enabled` parameter set to the desired value.
+If you have already installed your cluster and would like to change this in place, you can go through an [upgrade](/1.11/installing/production/upgrading/) with the `adminrouter_tls_1_0_enabled` parameter set to the desired value.

 ## adminrouter_tls_1_1_enabled [enterprise type="inline" size="small" /]
 Indicates whether to enable TLS 1.1 in Admin Router.
-Changing this setting has no effect in internal Admin Router configuration on agent nodes.
+Changing this setting has no effect on internal Admin Router configuration on agent nodes.

 - `adminrouter_tls_1_1_enabled: 'true'` Enable the TLS 1.1 protocol in Admin Router.
 This is the default value.
 - `adminrouter_tls_1_1_enabled: 'false'` Disable the TLS 1.1 protocol in Admin Router.

-If you have already installed your cluster and would like to change this in-place, you can go through an [upgrade][3] with the `adminrouter_tls_1_1_enabled` parameter set to the desired value.
+If you have already installed your cluster and would like to change this in-place, you can go through an [upgrade](/1.11/installing/production/upgrading/) with the `adminrouter_tls_1_1_enabled` parameter set to the desired value.

 ## adminrouter_tls_1_2_enabled [enterprise type="inline" size="small" /]